Tuning Algorithmic and Architectural Hyperparameters in Graph-Based Semi-Supervised Learning with Provable Guarantees: Introduction

 \subsection{Contributions}

-\begin{itemize}[leftmargin=*] \item We study hyperparameter tuning in three label propagation-based semi-supervised learning algorithms: the local and global consistency~\citep{zhou2003learning}, the smoothing-based~\citep{delalleau2005efficient}, and a recently introduced normalized adjacency matrix based algorithm~\citep{donnat2023studying}.
+\begin{itemize}[leftmargin=*] \item We study hyperparameter tuning in three canonical label propagation-based semi-supervised learning algorithms: the local and global consistency~\citep{zhou2003learning}, the smoothing-based~\citep{delalleau2005efficient}, and a novel normalized adjacency matrix-based algorithm.
 We prove new $O\left(\log n\right)$ pseudo-dimension upper bounds for all three families, where $n$ is the number of graph nodes.
 Our proofs rely on a unified template based on determinant evaluation and root-counting, which may be of independent interest. \item We provide matching $\Omega\left(\log n\right)$ pseudo-dimension lower bounds for all three aforementioned families.
 Our proof involves novel constructions of a class of partially labeled graphs that exhibit fundamental limitations in tuning the label propagation algorithms.
 We note that our lower bound proofs are particularly subtle and technically challenging, and involve the design of a carefully constructed set of problem instances and hyperparameter thresholds that shatter these instances. \item Next, we consider the modern graph neural networks (GNNs).
-We prove a new Rademacher complexity bound for tuning the weight of self-loops for a popular architecture proposed in \cite{wu19simplifying}, the Simplified Graph Networks (SGC). \item We propose a new interpolated architecture, Graph Convolution and Attention Networks (GCAN), where a hyperparameter $\eta$ is introduced to interpolate two canonical GNN architectures: graph convolutional neural networks (GCNs) and graph attention networks (GATs).
+We prove a new Rademacher complexity bound for tuning the weight of self-loops for a popular architecture proposed in \cite{wu19simplifying}, the Simplified Graph Networks (SGC). \item We propose an architecture (GCAN) where a hyperparameter $\eta$ is introduced to interpolate two canonical GNN architectures: graph convolutional neural networks (GCNs) and graph attention neural networks (GATs).
 We bound the Rademacher complexity of tuning $\eta$.
-Our Rademacher complexity bounds for tuning SGC and GCAN have different dependencies on the feature dimension $d$: $\sqrt{d}$ for SGC, but $d$ for GCAN, corresponding to difference in the learning-theoretic complexities of the corresponding parameterized families. \item We conduct experiments to demonstrate the effectiveness of our hyperparameter selection framework.
-Specifically, we show that GCAN can successfully compete with the better accuracy between GCN and GAT on each dataset, achieving the best-of-both-worlds consistently.
-We also evaluate the generalization error for tuning the label-propagation hyperparameters. \end{itemize}
+Because the parameter dimension is different, the Rademacher complexity of SGC and GCAN has different dependencies on the feature dimension $d$: $\sqrt{d}$ for SGC while $d$ for GCAN. \item We conducted experiments to demonstrate the effectiveness of our hyperparameter selection framework. \end{itemize}